 - Section 4(I)(a)(i)(ii) of Public Act 202 of 2017 requires the local unit to pay retiree insurance premiums for the year, as well as the normal costs for the new employees hired after June 30, 2018.
-As of March 31, 2022, the Township has not set up a trust to pay retiree insurance premiums for the year and the normal costs for the new employees hired after June 30, 2018. - Public Act 196 of 1997, as amended, requires the local unit to provide an investment report to the governing body on a quarterly basis.
-During the year ended March 31, 2022, the Township did not provide the governing body with an investment report on a quarterly basis. - Public Act 206 of 1893, the General Property Tax Act, requires the local unit to distribute tax revenue that was collected for another taxing unit timely.
-During the year ended March 31, 2022, there were instances when the Township's distribution of tax revenue to other taxing units was in excess of 15 days.
+As of March 31, 2023, the Township has not paid retiree insurance premiums for the year and the normal costs for the new employees hired after June 30, 2018. - Public Act 206 of 1893, the General Property Tax Act, requires the local unit to distribute tax revenue that was collected for another taxing unit timely.
+During the year ended March 31, 2023, there were instances when the Township's distribution of tax revenue to other taxing units was in excess of 15 days. - As of March 31, 2023, the East Delhi Bridge Maintenance Fund had a fund deficit of \$25,765.
+The East Delhi Bridge Maintenance Fund deficit results from the various special assessment projects construction costs.